nodemcu/nodemcu-firmware/docs/en/modules/net.md

 - `type` `net.TCP` or `net.UDP`.
 UDP connections chained to [net.createUDPSocket()](#netcreateudpsocket)
 - `secure` 1 for encrypted, 0 for plain.
 Secure connections chained to [tls.createConnection()](tls.md#tlscreateconnection)

+!!! attention
+    This will change in upcoming releases so that `net.createConnection` will always create an unencrypted TCP connection.

+    There's no such thing as a UDP _connection_ because UDP is connection*less*.
+Thus no connection `type` parameter should be required.
+For UDP use [net.createUDPSocket()](#netcreateudpsocket) instead.
+To create *secure* connections use [tls.createConnection()](tls.md#tlscreateconnection) instead.

 #### Returns

 - for `net.TCP` - net.socket sub module